Healing of the centurion's servant: Meaning of "such faith"

-Christ says, "He did not find such faith in all Israel," which according to John McEvilly implies that he was a Pagan soldier, most likely Roman.
-He further states that this statement must have excluded those who "from the very nature of things, and the well-known evidence of facts, were excepted."
-This exception would include the Virgin Mary, John the Baptist, the Patriarchs and Prophets of the Old Testament, the Apostles, etc. This is clear when Jesus refers to John the Baptist, saying, “No greater arose among the born of women.”
+Christ says "He did not find such faith in all Israel", which, according to John McEvilly implies that he was a Pagan soldier, most likely Roman.
+He further states that this statement must have excluded those who "from the very nature of things, and the well-known evidence of facts, were excepted".
+This exception would include the Virgin Mary, John the Baptist, the Patriarchs and Prophets of the Old Testament, the Apostles, etc. This is clear when Jesus refers to John the Baptist, saying, "No greater arose among the born of women."
 (Matt 11:11) And of course he would have excluded himself.

 Gnostic interpretation

-In his Against Heresies, Irenaeus tells us that some Gnostics believed the story to be metaphorical, with the centurion being merely a symbol of the demiurge.
+In his Against Heresies, Irenaeus conveys that some Gnostics believed the story to be metaphorical, with the centurion being merely a symbol of the demiurge.
 According to this interpretation, the demiurge tells Jesus that he has tried all he could to save the servant (humanity) but his laws have not succeeded in healing humanity or offering it a proper means towards spiritual development.
 Accordingly, the demiurge urges Jesus to say a word (spread gnosis) to offer true salvation to humanity.

 Homosexual interpretation

-Daniel A. Helminiak, an American Catholic priest, theologian and author of "What the Bible Really Says about Homosexuality", states that the word pais, used for the servant, could have a sexual meaning.
+Daniel A. Helminiak, an excommunicated American Catholic priest, theologian and author of What the Bible Really Says about Homosexuality, states that the word pais, used for the servant, could have a sexual meaning.
 Theodore W. Jennings Jr. and Tat-Siong Benny Liew, also authors of various Christian books, further write that Roman historical data about patron-client relationships and about same-sex relations among soldiers support the view that the pais in Matthew's account is the centurion's "boy-lover", and that the centurion, therefore, did not want Jesus to enter his house for fear perhaps that the boy would be enamoured of Jesus instead.
 The Roman military historian D.B.
 Saddington writes that while he does not exclude the possibility, the evidence the two put forward supports "neither of these interpretations".

+Liturgical use

+The statements of the centurion are used in the Prayer of Humble Access contained in many Anglican, Methodist, Presbyterian, and other Christian Eucharist liturgies.
+His words are also used in the Communion rite of the Mass in the Roman Rite of the Catholic Church.